 24. Check out the aquarium or local museum

-If you have the ASTC Museum Reciprocity pass, check to see if there’s any near by museums on the list.
-You may be surprised to find one as there’s hundreds located around the world.
+If you have the ASTC Museum Reciprocity pass, check to see if there are any nearby museums on the list.
+You may be surprised to find one as there are hundreds located around the world.
 If not, there’s often an aquarium located near popular beach destinations that can be a fun experience.

 25. Go for a Hike

 There’s often more to a beach town than just the beach.
 Check out local hiking trails that may offer nice views or fun rock scrambles.
-You may even get to spot local wild life.
-If you have a National Parks pass check to see see if there’s a National Park, Forest or monument near buy.
-Since there’s hundreds there is a good chance there’s on near by and could be a fun learning activity.
+You may even get to spot local wildlife.
+If you have a National Parks pass check to see if there’s a National Park, Forest, or monument near buy.
+Since there are hundreds there is a good chance there’s one nearby and could be a fun learning activity.

 25 things to do at the beach when it’s too cold to swim Summary

-These 25 things to do at the beach when it’s too cold to swim can save your beach trip and turn it into a fun filled adventure.
-If you can plan a head it’s great to pack some of these for back up but if you can’t there’s plenty of options that require no planning or a quick stop at the dollar tree- or better yet $5 and below if there is one near by.
+These 25 things to do at the beach when it’s too cold to swim can save your beach trip and turn it into a fun-filled adventure.
+If you can plan ahead it’s great to pack some of these for back up but if you can’t there are plenty of options that require no planning or a quick stop at the dollar tree- or better yet $5 and below if there is one nearby.